mariano-perez-rodriguez/redis-shield/README.md

 Simple, right? :smile:

 Not so simple?
-No problem! run `redis-shield` with the `-g` (ie. guess) option: it will fill the occurrences for you _most of the time_ (as with every other tool, blindly relying on its results without checking them is doomed to failure).
+No problem!
+Run `redis-shield` with the `-g` (ie. guess) option: it will find the occurrences for you _most of the time_ (as with every other tool, blindly relying on its results without checking them is doomed to failure).

 ## Rationale